-All mass gathering events and meetings in public or private places, in the containment and buffer zones shall be cancelled / banned till such time as the area is declared to be free of COVID-19 or the outbreak has increased to such scales to warrant mitigation measures instead of containment.
+All mass gathering events and meetings in public or private places, in the containment and buffer zones shall be cancelled/banned till such time as the area is declared to be free of COVID-19.

 13.3.3.
 Advisory to avoid public places